usaid-cs/yesterday-i-learned/random.md

 1. God sends good and evil to us without respect to our righteousness [in the book of Job], said a [chill dude](https://np.reddit.com/r/news/comments/6yi7n0/white_christians_are_now_a_minority_of_the_us/dmoap3c/?context=3).
 1. [**"We have the brightest minds of today trying to figure out how to get people to click ads on the Internet, not actually inventing anything."**](https://www.reddit.com/r/uwaterloo/comments/6yo7tc/some_perspective_from_elon_musk_we_have_the/) was attributed to Elon Musk, but if you Google that phrase, it only ever showed up in /r/uwaterloo.
 1. [Initial coin offerings](http://www.investopedia.com/terms/i/initial-coin-offering-ico.asp) involve making up a new cryptocurrency, selling some of them for Bitcoin or real money, and then never delivering on anything.
-1. Egg-laying chickens are usually killed by the 130th week, when they are done producing around 200g of cholesterol.
 1. [Telugu](https://en.wikipedia.org/wiki/Telugu_language) (probably sounds like "Telegoo") is the third most-spoken language in India, behind Hindi and English, which have official status.
 Telugu is spoken in what is considered [South Central](https://en.wikipedia.org/wiki/Dravidian_languages), whereas Tamil is the actual South, where the [Tamil boyes](https://en.wikipedia.org/wiki/Three_Crowned_Kings) lived.
 1. [The World Meteorological Organization comes up with hurricane names that loop every six years.](http://geology.com/hurricanes/hurricane-names.shtml) Names are alphabetical, alternate from male to female, and start with a different sex every year.
 Some names are banned due to the devastation they have previously caused: Ivan, Katrina, Matthew, Sandy, ...
 1. "Roast chicken breast with lemons," said Claybar.
 "It will make chicken breast juicier."